DavidAJohnston/DecentralizedApplications/README.md

 cannot be classified as type II DApps, according to our definition, because they don’t issue and manage a token.
 (The development and operation of these projects depends on donations instead.)

+### The value of DApps and their tokens
+For a complete analysis about why tokens associated with DApps, and the networks powering the DApps are valuable, [see this paper](https://docs.google.com/document/d/1Qh0KIQpy3Ob070BKHNA82fYGL0atlGSfmKCKJpS-QH8/edit).

 The operation of a DApp
 -----------------------